pytest

 Due to architectural differences between the two frameworks, setup and

-teardown for unittest-based tests is performed during the call phase
+-based tests is performed during the call

-of testing instead of in pytest's standard setup and teardown
+of testing instead of in pytest

 stages.
 This can be important to understand in some situations,